nietsnel/institutional-research/README.md

 Rcommander() #and execute this line to start R commander from the R console (or script window) each time you want to start R commander.
 ```

-More info [1] and more [2]
+For more info about Rcmdr see the appropriate footnotes at the bottom of this page.
+[1] [2]

 Basic R
 -------

 Practice executing code: R as a calculator.
-For this example, and all the following use Rstudio (not base R or Rcommander)
+For this example, practice executing the following commands in the R console.

 ``` r
 ##Run these examples yourself.
 Try your own values.